sympy/sympy/doc/src/contributing/introduction-to-contributing.md

 http://shakthimaan.com/downloads/book/chapter1.pdf before posting to get familiar with mailing list etiquette.

-## Join the Gitter chat room

-We have a live chat room where we discuss things about SymPy at Gitter: https://gitter.im/sympy/sympy.
-Here you may find other SymPy developers and you can ask questions in real-time.

 ## Setup your development environment

 We use the [Git](http://git-scm.com) version control system to track the